-The authority of Canada's federal parliament is outlined in section 91 of the Constitution Act, 1867, which includes numerous areas directly related to conducting business, including banking, intellectual property, and regulating trade. federal jurisdiction, as set out in section 91 of the Constitution Act, 1867, include citizenship, criminal law, military and national defence, banking and printing of money, postal services, intellectual property, taxation of any kind, shipping, and interprovincial trade and commerce.
+The authority of Canada's federal parliament is outlined in section 91 of the Constitution Act, 1867, which includes numerous areas directly related to conducting business, including banking, intellectual property, and regulating trade.

 Section 91 also provides that the federal government shall make laws for the "peace, order and good government of Canada."
 This represents the federal government's residual powers to make law in respect of all matters that do not fall within provincial jurisdiction.
 In other words, matters that are not exclusively allocated to the provinces under section 92 are matters over which the federal government has jurisdiction, even if they are not specifically mentioned in section 91.
 Many matters requiring regulation today were not even imagined in 1867.
 Over time, the federal government has, by way of application of this residual clause, come to govern matters such as radio, television, nuclear energy, aeronautics, and control of drugs.